mxz7/nypsi-odds/readme.md

 this repo shows results for [nypsi](https://github.com/mxz7/nypsi) (random) crate/fish/mine/hunt odds. results can be found in [./out/](./out/)

-up to date as of 27 mar 2025
+up to date as of 12 apr 2025

 ## results